hoangdat252513/Weather-forecasting-with-Deep-Learninig/README.md

 # Implement Model

 ## Hyperparameter Tuning
-For better performance I use RandomSearch from Keras_tuner to tune hyperparameter and find the best set of hyperparameter.
+For better performance I use RandomSearch from Keras_tuner to tune hyperparameter and find the best set.
 It takes lots of times to tuning but it funny =)) You can skip this tuning and experiment your own set hyperparameter

 ![image](https://user-images.githubusercontent.com/83870939/218054999-88fa83b7-cbcb-46c1-809d-4c988397746e.png)